LeonardoPollina/ML_project_1/README.md

 Functions for labels prediciton for logistic regression (classification model).
 In this case the labels are {0,1} and thus, the threshold to perform classification is set to 0.5 . <br>
 Notice that functions for labels prediction for regression models are contained in 'proj1_helpers.py'.
   <li> <b> Newton functions </b> </li>
-All the functions needed to apply Netwon method for classification.
+All the functions needed to apply Netwon iterative method for logistic classification.
   <li> <b> Useful functions </b> </li>
 All the additional functions which can be used to manipulate data, such as subsampling of data, polynomial expansion, counting and replacing of a chosen invalid value, applying the sigmoid function etc.
   <li> <b> PCA </b> </li>